 The Karoo has not always been hot.
 Long, long ago, it lay covered in ice for some 100 million years.
 Then, another 250 million years before this blog post was written, the area turned into a basin and as the millennia passed, featured various water bodies, some as vast as inland seas.
 Enormous coal deposits were formed.
 There was ferocious volcanic activity and lush forests emerged for life to thrive in.
 The Karoo was a happening place.

-Today, what remains is a 400,000-square kilometer semi-desert no man’s land, a gigantic and desolate damper zone between the narrow temperate belt located at the very southern tip of South Africa and the rest of the continent.
+Today, what remains is a 400,000 km2 semi-desert no man’s land, a gigantic and desolate damper zone between the narrow temperate belt located at the very southern tip of South Africa and the rest of the continent.
 The Karoo is rich in fossils and has made it into the geological Hall of Fame, having given its name to the Karoo Ice Age after providing the first clear evidence of such glaciation.

 While modern days began when the Cape was colonized around the mid-sixteen hundreds, it wasn’t until the 19th century that roads were actually carved into the Karoo.
 The local tribes of Khoi and Bushmen began a slow but irremediable descent into oblivion and game was slowly replaced by sheep.
-Some nasty fighting took place between two white antagonist tribes selfishly pretending to control the land early in the 20th century, and then, while a fierce sun shone unflinchingly in deep blue skies and fried people, stock and grass, the Karoo seemed to recede away from colonialist attention.
+Some nasty fighting took place between two white antagonist tribes selfishly pretending to control the land early in the 20th century, and then, while a fierce sun shone unflinchingly in deep blue skies and slowly fried people, stock and grass, the Karoo seemed to recede away from colonialist attention.

 The Karoo has now reappeared on all maps and is being conquered once more, albeit superficially, by a new breed of pioneers in high heels and air-conditioned motor vehicles.
 They are called tourists.
 For better and for worse, from time to time, I happen to be one of them.

 There are in fact two Karoos, Little and Great.
 Marie and I visited the former two years ago on a short trip that took us to Ronnie’s Sex Shop, Prince Albert and Die Hel.
 The Great Karoo, however, had eluded us.
-So Marie booked us in for two camping nights at the Karoo National Park to begin the Lesotho trip.
-From Cape Town, we were facing an easy 475 km drive on the N1, a rather good road by South African standards despite its bad reputation.
+So Marie booked us in for two camping nights at the Karoo National Park to begin our Lesotho trip.
+From Cape Town, we were facing an easy 475 km drive on N1, a rather good road by South African standards despite its bad reputation.

 This time around, packing up for the road was a breeze.
 When we left Constantia in the morning of February 14th, the brave Landcruiser, which we affectionately call Mogashagasha (spelling unsure – it’s Selina’s Sesotho nickname for the car and means “She who goes over everything”), looked the same as it had the year before.
 Full, heavy, eager.